|

 to keep the freshness in the summer;

-the windows appear in the common houses in the 18th century only.
+the windows appear in the common houses in the 18th century

 Only religious buildings have glass tiles.